If you don't have any meat juices, or you are a vegetarian, you can still make really good gravy.

 (True vegetarians don't eat fish or shellfish, if you are cooking for someone else and are unsure it is always good to check with them first.
 Where Worcestershire sauce is used, make sure to choose one that has been made without anchovies).

-You can watch how to make Onion Gravy in our Cookery School lesson Perfect Gravy video below.
+You can watch how to make Onion Gravy in our Cookery School lesson Perfect Gravy Video on this page.

 This recipe is from Delia's Complete How to Cook.